 Users have a high rate of severe tooth decay affecting multiple teeth; causes include decreased salivation, acidic combustion products, and poor oral hygiene.

-Although no stereotypical withdrawal syndrome occurs when amphetamines are stopped, EEG changes occur, considered by some experts to fulfill the physical criteria for dependence.
+Although no stereotypical withdrawal syndrome occurs when amphetamines are stopped, electroencephalogram changes occur, considered by some experts to fulfill the physical criteria for dependence.
 Abruptly stopping use may uncover or exacerbate underlying depression or precipitate a serious depressive reaction.
 Withdrawal is often followed by 2 or 3 days of intense fatigue or sleepiness and depression.

 Hyperthermia can be life threatening and should be managed aggressively with sedation plus evaporative cooling, ice packs, and maintenance of intravascular volume and urine flow with IV normal saline solution.